Translation software aims to provide a simple and easy way to represent your webpages or simple documents into different language.

 The software comes kitted out with numerous collaboration tools, including its live, online interface which allows users to review and comment on projects.
 The service integrates with GeoWorkz Marketplace, a job site for multilingual experts, helping you find resources, service providers and to collaborate with other subscribers.
 To help you audit everything going through the platform, a reporting and analytics feature includes stats to measure costs, productivity, project scope and more.

-Despite the solid range of features, the Geoworkz software feels a little old fashioned and clunky compared to other services, so it may be worth trying the free trial before committing.
-Price plans aimed at freelancers start from $11per month, agency packages at $56 per month, while enterprise offerings start at $290 per month.
+Despite the solid range of features, the Geoworkz software feels a little old fashioned and clunky compared to other services, so it may be worth trying the free trial before committing, which are available for both freelancers and agencies and both are priced separately.